TaufiqSyed/hospitalinformationsystem/README.md

 # hospitalinformationsystem

-Java Swing Project for CMP 256 - Graphic Design and Programming
+Java Swing Project for CMP 256 - GUI Design and Programming

 Group Project with Mohamad Adas